 43 – Kayak through Cas Cay

-Situated just a mile south of St Thomas is the undeveloped Cas Cay, providing a stunning insight into the wilderness of the Virgin Islands.
+Situated just a mile south of St. Thomas is the impressive Cas Cay, providing stunning insight into the wilderness of the Virgin Islands.

-The best way to explore this natural sanctuary is by kayaking the many lagoons and waterways on a half-day kayak tour departing from St Thomas.
+The best way to explore this natural sanctuary is by paddling through the many lagoons and waterways on a half-day kayak tour departing from St Thomas.
 Your arms might get tired but your adventurous spirit will thank you!

 44 – Dine and watch live music at Dinghy’s Beach Bar and Grill

-You can pick up some of the finest Caribbean conch fritters and grilled fish whilst some local musicians provide some blissful entertainment.
+You can pick up some of the finest Caribbean conch fritters and grilled fish while some local musicians provide some blissful entertainment.

 45 – Discover treasure at The World Amber Museum